- What Is Community-Engaged Learning?

 The Office of Community-Engaged Learning strives to make community-engaged learning placements accessible to all students, whether or not they have access to a car or are able to drive.
 Most placements are reachable on foot or by bus, and/or with the help of a student driver or taxi.
 There are various means of handling your transportation needs.
 They are as follows:

 - Bus.
-City of Poughkeepsie busses are free to Vassar students with ID, and there are bus stops across from the Students’ Building and at the corner of Raymond Avenue and Fulton Avenue, across from the college store.
+Dutchess County buses are free to Vassar students with ID.
 Schedules are available in the Community-Engaged Learning Office and online.
 A live map is available.

 - Student Drivers.
-On certain days, a student driver will use a Vassar community-engaged learning car to drive students to and from their placements.
-Students using this service and/or the taxi service or a community-engaged learning car will be charged a minimal $45 fee against their student account.
-Students must fill out the Community-Engaged Learning Transportation Form or call in their schedule each and every week to the Office of Community-Engaged Learning (845-437-5280) so that the office can create a schedule for the drivers.
+On certain days, a student driver will use a Vassar car to drive students to and from their placements.
+Students using this service will be charged a minimal $45 fee against their student account.
+To avail of this service, students must fill out this Request for Transportation form two working days in advance of the day of travel.

 - Vassar College Vehicles.
-For placements in the Hudson Valley, outside of the city of Poughkeepsie, the college has vehicles that community-engaged learning students can secure for the time they will be doing the placement hours.
-Community-engaged learning students can only use the vehicle for the purpose of going to and from their community-engaged learning placement.
+For placements in the Hudson Valley, outside of the city of Poughkeepsie, the college has vehicles that CEL students can secure for the time they will be doing the placement hours.
+Students must inform the CEL office if they require this service.
+Please note that vehicles are in high demand and the OCEL cannot guarantee that a vehicle will be available.
+CEL students can only use the vehicle for the purpose of going to and from their CEL placement.
 The vehicle cannot be used for any personal errands and cannot carry any individuals that are not listed with the Security Office as passengers.
 Again, there is $45 fee that will be charged against the student account.
 Clearance for use of the college vehicles requires completion of a defensive driving course and evidence of a valid drivers license.
-Information on how to go about fulfilling those requirements should be addressed to Sergeant Salvatore Incorvaia at email@example.com in the Vassar College Security Office.
+Information on how to go about fulfilling those requirements should be addressed to Sergeant Salvatore Incorvaia at firstname.lastname@example.org in the Vassar College Security Office.
+Addiitonally, the student must inform the OCEL

 - Personal Vehicle.
-Students using their personal vehicle can receive a 20-cent per mile stipend reimbursement, not to exceed $75 for the semester.
-Please contact the Community-Engaged Learning Office for details.
+Students using their personal vehicle can receive a 50-cent per mile stipend reimbursement, not to exceed $100 for the semester.
+Please contact the Office of Community-Engaged Learning for details.

-- Please Note: All stipend payment request forms need to be submitted no later than the end of classes in the semester.
+- Please Note: Student must submit receipts for all stipend requests.
+All stipend payment request forms need to be submitted no later than the end of classes in the semester.
 Requests after that date cannot be processed for payment.